KastaTM/KastaTM/README.md

 ### Hi there 👋

-I am Rodrigo Castañón, a computer science student from Madrid, Spain.
+I am Rodrigo Castañón, a MSc Data Science student from Madrid, Spain.
 I am a tech enthusiast & an open-source advocate.
 Always open to collaborating on projects and innovative/disruptive ideas.

 ## 🚀💻 Technologies & Tools